ericsia/ScreenshotC/README.md

 # ScreenshotC
-A demo for how to screenshot in C and save it in bmp To Compile:
+A demo for how to screenshot in C and save it in bmp<br>
+To Compile:
 ```
 gcc screenshot.c -mwindows -o screenshot.exe